gamestrafe/thedivision2/source/_pages/story.md

 ---
 title: Story of The Division 2
 meta:
-    description: Spoiler alert: The whole story of The Division 2.
+    description: "Spoiler alert: The whole story of The Division 2."
 ---

 After the events in New York of the first Division, the dollar flu